SPGP - Invesco S&P 500 GARP ETF

 - What is SPGP?

 - SPGP is the ticker symbol for Invesco S&P 500 GARP ETF, an listed exchange-traded fund.
-The Invesco S&P 500 GARP ETF (Fund) is based on the S&P 500 Growth at a Reasonable Price Index (Index).
-The Fund will invest at least 90% of its total assets in the component securities that comprise the Index.
+The Invesco S&P 500 GARP ETF is designed to track the S&P 500 Growth at a Reasonable Price Index.
+This fund commits to allocating at least 90% of its total capital to the component securities of its benchmark index.
 Listed on AMEX.
 SPGP is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the SPGP options snapshot look like today?